vehicle-lang/tutorial/src/chapters/2-language.md

 Observe how all functions above fit within this declaration scheme.

 Functions make up the backbone of the Vehicle language.
 The function type is written `A -> B` where `A` is the input type and `B` is the output type.
-For example, the function `validInput` above takes values of the (defined) type of `UnnormalisedInput` and returns values of type `Bool`.
+For example, the function `validInput` below takes values of the (defined) type of `UnnormalisedInput` and returns values of type `Bool`.
 The function `normalise` has the same input type, but its output type is `Input`, which was defined as a tensor of real numbers with 5 elements.

 As is standard in functional languages, the function arrow associates to the right so `A -> B -> C` is therefore equivalent to `A -> (B -> C)`.